-the TESLA structure to 2.3%.
+The high group velocity in the TW mode also increases the cell-to-cell coupling from 1.8% for the TESLA structure to 2.3%.
 Thus TW structures have less sensitivity to cavity detuning errors, making tuning easier, despite the larger number of cells.
-Studies [150] show that the cell shape can be fine tuned to avoid multipacting, without increasing $H{pk}$ more than 1%.
+Studies [155] show that the cell shape can be fine tuned to avoid multipacting, without increasing $H{pk}$ more than 1%.
 HOM damping is under study.
 Preliminary results show that the first 10 monopole modes up to 7 GHz show no trapping.